jaal2001/node-red-contrib-influxdb/README.md

 <a href="http://nodered.org" target="_new">Node-RED</a> nodes to write and query data from an InfluxDB time series database.

-These nodes support both InfluxDB 1.x and InfluxDb 2.0 databases selected using the **Version** combo box in the configuration node.
+These nodes support both InfluxDB 1.x, InfluxDb 2.0 and InfluxDB 3.0 databases selected using the **Version** combo box in the configuration node.
 See the documentation of the different nodes to understand the options provided by the different versions.
-Currently the node uses two client libraries.
+Currently the node uses three client libraries.

 When version **1.x** is selected these nodes use the <a href="https://www.npmjs.com/package/influx" target="_new">influxDB 1.x client</a> for node.js, specifically calling the **writePoints()**, and **query()** methods.
-Currently they can only communicate with one influxdb host.
+Currently they can only communicate with one InfluxDB host.
 These nodes are used for writing and querying data in InfluxDB 1.x to 1.8+.

 When version **1.8-flux** is selected, the nodes use the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new"> influxDB 2.0 API compatibility endpoints</a> available in the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for node.js.
 These nodes are used for writing and querying data with Flux in InfluxDB 1.8+.

 When version **2.0** is selected, the nodes make use of the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for writing and querying data with Flux in InfluxDB 2.0.

+When version **3.0** is selected, the nodes make use of the <a href="https://github.com/InfluxCommunity/influxdb3-js" target="_new">InfluxDB 3.0 client libraries</a> for writing and querying data with InfluxQL or SQL in InfluxDB 3.0.

 ## Prerequisites

-To run this you'll need access to an InfluxDB database version 1.x, 1.8+ or 2.0.
+To run this you'll need access to an InfluxDB database version 1.x, 1.8+, 2.0 or 3.0.
 See the <a href="https://influxdb.com/" target="_new">InfluxDB site</a> for more information.
-The latest release of this node has been tested with InfluxDB 1.8 and 2.0.
-This node supports Node.js 10.x, 12.x and 14.x LTS releases.
+The latest release of this node has been tested with InfluxDB 1.8, 2.0 and 3.0.
+This node supports Node.js >18.0 LTS releases.
 It does **not** support Node.js 8.x.
 This node does not support Node-RED before version 1.0.

 ## Install

 You can use the Node-RED *Manage Palette* feature, or run the following command in the root directory of your Node-RED install.
 Usually this is `~/.node-red` .

     npm install node-red-contrib-influxdb

 ##  Usage

-Nodes to write and query data from an influxdb time series database.
-Supports InfluxDb versions 1.x to 2.0.
+Nodes to write and query data from an InfluxDB time series database.
+Supports InfluxDb versions 1.x to 3.0.

 ### Input Node

-Queries one or more measurements in an influxdb database.
+Queries one or more measurements in an InfluxDB database.
 The query is specified in the node configuration or in the ***msg.query*** property.
 Setting it in the node will override the ***msg.query***.
 The result is returned in ***msg.payload***.

 With a v1.x InfluxDb configuration, use the [InfluxQL query syntax](https://docs.influxdata.com/influxdb/v1.8/query_language/).
 With a v1.8-Flux or 2.0 configuration, use the [Flux query syntax](https://docs.influxdata.com/influxdb/v2.0/query-data/get-started/).
+With a v3.0 configuration, use the [InfluxQL or SQL query syntax](https://docs.influxdata.com/influxdb3/core/query-data/influxql/basic-query/).

 For example, here is a simple flow to query all of the points in the `test` measurement of the `test` database.
-The query is in the configuration of the influxdb input node (copy and paste to your Node-RED editor).
+The query is in the configuration of the InfluxDB input node (copy and paste to your Node-RED editor).
 We are using a v1.x InfluxDb here, so an InfluxQL query is used.

     [{"id":"39aa2ca9.804da4","type":"debug","z":"6256f76b.e596d8","name":"","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"false","x":530,"y":100,"wires":[]},{"id":"262a3923.e7b216","type":"influxdb in","z":"6256f76b.e596d8","influxdb":"eeb221fb.ab27f","name":"","query":"SELECT * from test","rawOutput":false,"precision":"","retentionPolicy":"","org":"my-org","x":310,"y":100,"wires":[["39aa2ca9.804da4"]]},{"id":"803d82f.ff80f8","type":"inject","z":"6256f76b.e596d8","name":"","repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","payload":"","payloadType":"date","x":100,"y":100,"wires":[["262a3923.e7b216"]]},{"id":"eeb221fb.ab27f","type":"influxdb","hostname":"127.0.0.1","port":"8086","protocol":"http","database":"test","name":"test","usetls":true,"tls":"d50d0c9f.31e858","influxdbVersion":"1.x","url":"http://localhost:8086","rejectUnauthorized":true},{"id":"d50d0c9f.31e858","type":"tls-config","name":"","cert":"","key":"","ca":"","certname":"","keyname":"","caname":"","servername":"","verifyservercert":false}]